 Korean ginseng, also called Asian ginseng, is the original ginseng plant with "man-shaped" roots that have been used as dietary supplements for centuries.
 It is classified as an adaptogenic herb, meaning an herb with health benefits.
 The species name, ginseng, is derived from the Chinese term for "in the image of a man."
 The genus name, Panax, means "all-healing" in Greek.
 Ginseng is reputed to treat many different medical issues and is a tonic for overall good health.

-There is an American variety known as American ginseng (Panax quinquefolius), which Native Americans used medicinally for its healing qualities.
+There is an American species known as American ginseng (Panax quinquefolius, plant hardiness zones 3-7), which Native Americans used medicinally for its healing qualities.
 Like Korean ginseng, it is also endangered in the wild.

 Korean ginseng is a short, attractive foliage plant topping out at 24 inches tall.
 It produces large, oval leaves that are a fresh shade of green and summer flowers that develop into red berries.
 It is hardly ever grown as an ornamental.
 Rather, it is usually cultivated for its roots.